If I asked you to tell me how much you spend eating out or buying gas each month, could you tell me? What about your household’s true cost of living?

 However, if you have established a budget, it will become increasingly difficult for these expenses to escape your attention.

 The first month after you set up your budget will probably be a big eye-opener for you (it definitely was for me).
 Remember that coffee, candy and lunch from above?
 You would probably budget about $50 or $75 to that category.
-However, 22 days of that type of spending will cost you $280 every month!
+However, 22 days (the typical amount of work days in a month) of that type of spending will cost you nearly $400 every month!

 Committing to (and adjusting when necessary) a budget will help you to evaluate this type of spending and decide if you should divert money from another category, or change your habits!